Cow Tongue

 10. Openers (Can and Wine)

 This might seem out of place and a little obvious, but what good is wine and can goods if you can’t open them?
 There are no other means to open these products and they are essential to kitchens everywhere.
 Wine is prevalent in 50% of my recipes and we all use canned goods.
-Whether it be coconut milk, black beans or pumpkin, we need these two one trick ponies.
+Whether it be coconut milk, black beans or pumpkin, we need both of these one trick ponies.

 So that’s it!
-Sure you can fill your drawers with tools, from across the globe or late night television, but you only need 10 to be a great cook.
+Sure you can fill your drawers with tools from across the globe or late night television.
+But you only need 10 to be a great cook.
+Now no more excuses ;-)

 I Got a Goji Bush!